getporter/porter/docs/content/build-image.md

 ## Starting From Scratch

-When you create a new bundle with Porter, your project is bootstrapped with a sample _porter.yaml_ and a new _cnab_ directory.
+When you create a new bundle with Porter, your project is bootstrapped with a sample porter.yaml.
 This scaffolding provides almost everything you need to generate your CNAB, including the invocation image.
 Let's use this to explain how the invocation image is built.

 To create a new CNAB with Porter, you first run `porter create`.
-The generated `porter.yaml` will look like this:
+The generated porter.yaml will look like this:

 ```yaml
 name: porter-hello
 version: 0.1.0
 description: "An example Porter configuration"